 We rely, and expect to continue to rely, on third parties for the manufacture of our product candidates for pre-clinical and clinical testing, as well as for commercial manufacture if any of our product candidates receive marketing approval.
 This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates on a timely basis or at all, or that such quantities will be available at an acceptable cost or quality, which could delay, prevent or impair our development or commercialization efforts.
-The contract manufacturers we rely on to produce SER-109 plan to produce several batches of SER-109 over the next few months in order to provide an adequate supply of SER-109 for our planned Phase 2/3 pivotal clinical trial.
-If there are delays in the production of SER-109 we may have to delay the start of our Phase 2/3 pivotal clinical trial or we may be delayed in completing the trial.
+The contract manufacturers we rely on to produce SER-109 plan to produce several batches of SER-109 over the next few months in order to provide an adequate supply of SER-109 for our Phase 2 clinical study.
+If there are delays in the production of SER-109 we may have to delay the start of our Phase 2 clinical study or we may be delayed in completing the trial.